cofoeducistudent/tam-ms1-c/README.md

 1. Site integration of the feature
 2. Just collate the data and contact details on a backend system.
 Harvest the data and import into a Common Off the shelf (COTS) web mailer system.
-3. Create an auto responder backend system to mail users.
+3. Create an autoresponder  backend system to mail users.

-### **However as stated the various approaches will need further discussion and an understanding of the tripple constraint priority of time/cost/quality**
+### **However, as stated the various approaches will need further discussion and an understanding of the triple constraint priority of time/cost/quality**
 ---

 # **TECHNOLOGIES USED**